-It is expected that operation would require a maximum of twenty (20) persons during peak processing activities and each structure could support up to three (3) persons per working structure.
+It is expected that structures for this Project would support a maximum of twelve (12) people during peak processing activities.
 Applicant may propose additional structural development to accommodate enhanced operational needs.

 Water Access & Facilities

 The Project site would provide employees with access to the following facilities/resources within reasonable proximity to work areas: